Kabale town

 The rolling hills of Kabale, also known as the Kigezi Highlands, provide incredible hiking opportunities.
 These terraced hills offer stunning panoramic views of the surrounding countryside and Lake Bunyonyi.
 Hikers and nature lovers will enjoy guided treks that showcase the region’s diverse flora and fauna.

 For those looking for a challenge, Musana Tours offers hikes up Mount Muhabura.
-This extinct volcano is part of the Virunga Mountain range, and the summit rewards climbers with breathtaking views of the Rwenzori Mountains and the shimmering lakes below.
-The hike is moderate to difficult, making it perfect for experienced adventurers looking for a unique challenge.
+This extinct volcano is part of the Virunga Mountains, and its summit rewards climbers with breathtaking views of the Rwenzori Mountains and shimmering lakes below.
+The hike is moderate to strenuous, making it ideal for experienced adventurers seeking a unique challenge.

 4. Gorilla Trekking in Bwindi Impenetrable National Park